rafamrslima/100days-codeup/log.md

 ### Day 52/100
 Rust Studies -> Today I did few more exercises in the rustlings repo, this time I solved the ones related to structs.
 I also read another part of the Rust book, this time related to structs and tuples.

+### Day 53/100
+Rust Studies -> Today I solved the rustlings exercises related to enums.
+I am getting familiar with the syntax of the language, soon I plan to deep dive into solana and blockchain development using Rust.